This article was updated on August 2nd, 2023

 One of the most frequent questions I get asked as a veterinarian is “my dog has this rash.
-Is it infected?
+Is it an infection?
 What can I do at home to make him feel better until his appointment with you?”
 To understand how to make your dog’s skin feel better, we must first understand why the skin is infected.
 In this article, we will review the signs and symptoms of skin infections in dogs, the most common types of skin infections, and what you can do at home – and with your vet – to help your dog.

 Signs and symptoms of skin infections in dogs